khoazero123/magento-2-cors-requests/README.md

-# Magento 2 CORS Cross-Domain Requests by SplashLab
+# Magento 2 CORS Cross-Domain Requests by Khoazero123

 This module allows you to enable Cross-Origin Resource Sharing (CORS) REST API requests in Magento 2 by adding the appropriate HTTP headers and handling the pre-flight OPTIONS requests.